-- A19.
+A19.
 The auditor's professional duty to maintain the confidentiality of client information may preclude reporting identified or suspected non-compliance with laws and regulations to a party outside the entity.
 However, the auditor's legal responsibilities vary by jurisdiction and, in certain circumstances, the duty of confidentiality may be overridden by statute, the law or courts of law.
 In some jurisdictions, the auditor of a financial institution has a statutory duty to report the occurrence, or suspected occurrence, of non-compliance with laws and regulations to supervisory authorities.
 Also, in some jurisdictions, the auditor has a duty to report misstatements to authorities in those cases where management and, where applicable, those charged with governance fail to take corrective action.
-The auditor may consider it appropriate to obtain legal advice to determine the appropriate course of action. - A19-1.
-Legislation in the UK and Ireland establishes specific responsibilities for the auditor to report suspicions regarding certain criminal offences (for example, in relation to money laundering offences (see paragraph A11-2) and, in the Republic of Ireland, indictable offences under company law and the Criminal Justice (Theft and Fraud Offences) Act 2001).
-In addition, the auditor of entities subject to statutory regulation^{11b}, has separate responsibilities to report certain information direct to the relevant regulator.
-Standards and guidance on these responsibilities is given in Section B of this ISA (UK and Ireland) and relevant APB Practice Notes. - A19-2.
-The procedures and guidance in Section B of this ISA (UK and Ireland) can be adapted to circumstances in which the auditor of other types of entity becomes aware of a suspected instance of non-compliance with laws or regulations which the auditor is under a statutory duty to report.
+The auditor may consider it appropriate to obtain legal advice to determine the appropriate course of action.

+^{11a} ISA (UK) 260 (Revised June 2016), paragraph 16R-2(k).

-As discussed in ISA (UK and Ireland) 320, "Materiality in Planning and Performing an Audit," judgments about materiality are made in light of surrounding circumstances and are affected by the size or nature of a matter or a combination of both.
+As discussed in ISA (UK) 320 (Revised June 2016), Materiality in Planning and Performing an Audit, judgments about materiality are made in light of surrounding circumstances and are affected by the size or nature of a matter or a combination of both.